Top Product Liability Lawyers

 The Fitzgerald Law Firm can help you seek damages for any of the following categories:

 - Marketing Defect.
-When a company fails to market a product with consumer safety standards in mind, such as proper warnings, they can be held liable for any injury or death that is a direct result of that deviation from commercial responsibility.
+When a company fails to market a product with consumer safety standards in mind, such as proper warnings, they may be held liable for injury or death that is a direct result of that deviation from commercial responsibility.
 Common examples of marketing defects include failure to warn, improper warning labels, false claims, and improper user instructions.
 Labeling should be prominently displayed and highly visible using color-coded words.

 The Fitzgerald Law Firm handles product liability and recalls involving the most common defective products, including: